GenSpectrum/cov-spectrum-website/docs/widgets.md

 ## Custom widget layout (cards, buttons)

-Normally `Widget.SharableComponent` will be rendered as a card with a title and a share button.
+Normally `Widget.SharableComponent` will be rendered as a card with a title and a export button.
 In some cases you don't want a card, or want to tweak some other part of the layout.
 This can be done by passing `widgetLayout` to `Widget.SharableComponent` (this in an "external" prop, see above). `NamedCard` (default), `NamedWidget` and `MinimalWidgetLayout` are existing layout components that you can use.
 You can also create your own layout components.
-If you just want to add an extra button next to "Share", you should pass `toolbarChildren` to `Widget.SharableComponent` instead of creating a custom layout.
+If you just want to add an extra button next to "Export", you should pass `toolbarChildren` to `Widget.SharableComponent` instead of creating a custom layout.
+If you want to add an entry to the "Export" dropdown see [./export.md](./export.md).